-- Are you taking medication for depression?
+- Are you taking medicine for depression?

+If so, it’s important that you tell your doctor or pharmacist before you start sumatriptan.
 Sometimes a medicine isn’t suitable for a person with certain conditions, or it can only be used with extra care.

 Like all medicines, sumatriptan can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.